patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
-Storage classes can easily be defined in the slaves file as follows (see the  for details):
+Storage classes can easily be defined in the slaves file as follows (see the <a href="https://incubator-crail.readthedocs.io/en/latest/config.html#storage-tiers">Crail documentation</a> for details):
 </p>
 </div>